sakerMS/strangeloop-bootstrap/README.md

   - Use when: Debugging issues or wanting detailed output
   - Example: `.\setup_strangeloop.ps1 -Verbose`

+- **`-WhatIf`** - Preview mode - show what would be done without executing
+  - Shows: All operations that would be performed
+  - Executes: No actual installation or configuration changes
+  - Use when: Testing parameters, validating setup before execution
+  - Example: `.\setup_strangeloop.ps1 -WhatIf`

 ## 🎯 **Component Overview**

 ### Primary Script (User Entry Point)